-iPadOS 15.3 is a milestone upgrade, but it’s much smaller than your average milestone update.
-Typically, milestone upgrades carry new features, but iPadOS 15.3 doesn’t have any on board.
-Instead, the software is focused on fixing bugs and patching up potential exploits.
+iPadOS 15.3 is a milestone upgrade, but it’s much smaller than your typical milestone update.
+Milestone upgrades usually carry new features, but iPadOS 15.3 doesn’t have any on board.
+Instead, the firmware is focused on fixing bugs and patching up potential exploits.

 In this walkthrough we’ll take you through the iPadOS 15.3 update’s performance, the current list of iPadOS 15.3 problems, the best places to find feedback about bugs and performance issues, the iPadOS 15.3 jailbreak status, and more.